Captain Beefheart: Lick My Decals Off, Baby

 Lick My Decals Off, Baby (1970) continued in a similarly experimental vein.
 An album with "a very coherent structure" in the Magic Band's "most experimental and visionary stage", it was Van Vliet's most commercially successful in the United Kingdom, spending twenty weeks on the UK Albums Chart and peaking at number 20.
 An early promotional music video was made of its title song, and a bizarre television commercial included excerpts from "Woe-Is-uh-Me-Bop", silent footage of masked Magic Band members using kitchen utensils as musical instruments, and Beefheart kicking over a bowl of what appears to be porridge onto a dividing stripe in the middle of a road.
 The video was rarely played but was accepted into the Museum of Modern Art, where it has been used in several programs related to music.

-On this LP, Art Tripp III, formerly of the Mothers of Invention, played drums and marimba, along with a returning John French.
+On this LP, Art Tripp III, formerly of Zappa's Mothers of Invention, played drums and marimba, along with a returning John French.
 Lick My Decals Off, Baby was the first record on which the band was credited as "The" Magic Band, rather than "His" Magic Band.
 Journalist Irwin Chusid interprets this change as "a grudging concession of its members' at least semi-autonomous humanity".
 Robert Christgau gave the album an A−, commenting, "Beefheart's famous five-octave range and covert totalitarian structures have taken on a playful undertone, repulsive and engrossing and slapstick funny."
 Due to licensing disputes, Lick My Decals Off, Baby was unavailable on CD for many years, though it remained in print on vinyl.
 It was ranked second in Uncut magazine's May 2010 list of The 50 Greatest Lost Albums.